eddoww/modded-schematics/README.md

 Schematica can be configured to be more powerful in `config/schematica.cfg` in the Minecraft directory.

-You can fiddle with them at `.minecraft/config/schematica.cfg`.
+You can fiddle with the options at `.minecraft/config/schematica.cfg`.
 The lines of interest are:

 	B:placeAdjacent=false